 Regional Competitions Rules

-1.3 When a skill category is not being run in a region or where nominations have closed it is permissible for competitors to participate in a different region running that category.
+1.3 When a category is not being run in a region or where nominations have closed it is permissible for competitors to participate in a neighbouring region running that category.

 1.4 Past regional and national competitors within the age limit rules for the next cycle (except International Competitors) may enter again.